NdamuleloMulaudzi/NdamuleloMulaudzi/README.md

 # Hi there, I'm Ndamulelo Mulaudzi! 👋

-I'm a **Full Stack Developer** and a **Computer Science** student at the University of South Africa, passionate about building dynamic web applications and continually learning new technologies.
+I'm a **Full Stack Developer** and a **Computer Science** student at the University of South Africa, passionate about building web applications and continually learning new technologies.

 ### 🔧 Skills